 i wana learn how to do finger waves..but pin curls is pretty easy..just depends on how u curl the hair..posted over 4 years ago

 i have no idea but they look really cool : ) i think it looks best with shorter hairposted over 4 years ago

 Thanks everybody.
 This was really helpful.
 Thank you for the links as well.
 I will try it and let you know how it goes…or post pictures :)posted over 4 years ago

 K well I’ll tell you the two best ways to get a cute look for 2 types of hair:

 If you have straighter hair: Use a wave-making texturizing mist/spray right from the shower to towel dried hair.
 Put it into a twisty bun and leave for ten minutes.
 Undo the bun and blow dry until it’s dry (remember to use heat protectant!) then, use a curling or even a straightening iron to make soft, loose curls.
 Spritz with hairspray and anti frizz serum if needed.

 If you have curly/wavier hair: Put on a wave-enhancing texturizing mist right from the shower to towel dried hair.
 Put on anti-frizz and heat protectant serum and blow dry hair until it’s almost 100% dry.
 Set your straightening iron to it’s lowest setting and run it through your hair, it will turn curls into waves.
 Spritz with shine-enhancer hairspray and you’re set!

-:) Hope I helpedposted about 4 years ago
+:) Hope I helpedposted over 4 years ago